JulienZammit/scougal-rubber-website/README.md

 # Scougal Rubber Website

-This repository contains the code for the Scougal Rubber company's website built with React, optimized for SEO, and includes a blog.
+This repository contains the code for the Scougal Rubber company's website built with Next.js, optimized for SEO, and includes a blog.

 ## Table of Contents